 Clojure: virtual threads with ring and http-kit

 Java 19 introduce virtual threads as a preview feature.
 Virtual threads are lightweight threads that allow you to write server applications in a simple thread-per-request style (as opposed to async style) and still scale with near-optimal hardware utilisation.
 The thread-per-request approach is generally easier to reason about, maintain and debug than it's asynchronous counterparts.
-In this post we'll cover configuring http-kit to make your ring handlers use virtual threads and benchmark it against regular threads.
+In this post we'll cover configuring http-kit to make your ring handlers use virtual threads and benchmark it against regular threads to show how it alleviates the need for tuning thread pools.

 {:paths ["src"]